Fetterman Fight: Aftermath

 Lurid newspaper stories blamed Carrington for the Fetterman disaster.
 An investigation absolved him of blame, but the report was not made public.
-The investigation noted that twelve companies of soldiers were stationed at Fort Laramie in a region at peace, while at Fort Kearny Carrington had only five companies in a region at war.
+The investigation noted that twelve companies of soldiers were stationed at Fort Laramie in a region at peace, while at Fort Phil Kearny Carrington had only five companies in a region at war.
 Carrington spent the rest of his life attempting to repair his tarnished reputation as a soldier.

 The Fetterman Fight soured the mood of the nation and eroded the government's will to defend the Bozeman Trail.
 In 1868, Fort Phil Kearny was abandoned and, in November of that year, Red Cloud signed a peace agreement with the US.
 "For the first time in its history, the United States government had negotiated a peace which conceded everything demanded by the enemy and which extracted nothing in return."
 Indian sovereignty over the Powder River country, however, endured for only eight years.